REFEDS/eduperson/eduperson-202001.md

 broader definition of "library-walk-in," though specific terms may vary.
-For a more direct way of using eduPerson attributes to express library privilege information, see the eduPersonEntitlement value "urn:mace:dir:entitlement:common-lib-terms\" as defined in the MACE-Dir Registry of eduPersonEntitlement values <http://middleware.internet2.edu/urn-mace/urn-mace-dir-entitlement.html>.
+For a more direct way of using eduPerson attributes to express library privilege information, see the eduPersonEntitlement value "urn:mace:dir:entitlement:common-lib-terms" as defined in the MACE-Dir Registry of eduPersonEntitlement values <http://middleware.internet2.edu/urn-mace/urn-mace-dir-entitlement.html>.